Alexa Wi-Fi Access is Amazon’s answer to Nest Wifi voice controls

 - “Alexa, turn on the guest Wi-Fi”

-Of course, Alexa controls for routers and networking devices isn’t completely unheard of.
-Indeed, Netgear, Asus, TP-Link, Linksys, Asus, Netgear, and other manufacturers offer voice apps that enable much the same functionality as Amazon Wi-Fi Access.
+Of course, Alexa control for routers and networking devices isn’t completely unheard of.
+Indeed, Netgear, Asus, TP-Link, Linksys, and other manufacturers offer voice apps with much the same functionality as Amazon Wi-Fi Access.
 For example, Netgear’s Alexa skill lets customers switch on or disable guest networks, reveal a network’s password, reboot a router, or surface Wi-Fi configuration settings with voice.
 The idea behind this new Alexa feature, then, is to eliminate the need to invoke a third-party app or skill.

 Also worth noting: Google Assistant supports similar commands (.e.g., “OK Google, turn on the guest network,” “OK Google, what are my Wi-Fi settings,” “OK Google, reboot the router”) on select third-party devices.
 However, certain commands — like those governing parental controls and network speed tests — are only supported on products in the Google Wifi and Nest Wifi families.